 Table 1 indicates the projected gross costs for an undergraduate education.
 However, most students receive financial aid which offsets some of the above explicit costs.
-Therefore, the components of a typical financial aid package were obtained from the Office of Financial Aid of the college analyzed and are presented in Table 2 below.
+Therefore, the components of a typical financial aid package were obtained from the St. Norbert College Office of Financial Aid and are presented in Table 2 below.